Tariffs, migration and cartels will top Rubio's talks in Mexico and Ecuador this week

 Yet, President Donald Trump has alienated many in the region — far beyond the usual array of U.S. antagonists like Cuba, Nicaragua and Venezuela — with persistent demands, coupled with threats of sweeping tariffs and massive sanctions for not complying with his desires.

+US military strikes in waters off Latin America as Rubio heads to the region

-Shortly before Rubio left for Mexico on Tuesday, he and Trump announced the U.S. military had carried out a strike in the southern Caribbean against a drug-carrying vessel that departed from Venezuela as part of recent deployments to combat threats from Latin American drug cartels.
+Shortly before Rubio left for Mexico, he and Trump announced the U.S. military had carried out a strike in the southern Caribbean against a vessel hauling drugs that departed from Venezuela.

-Rubio said in a post on X the vessel was being operated by a “designated narco-terrorist organization” and described the operation as a lethal strike.
+Trump announced that the vessel was being operated by the Tren de Aragua gang, which his administration has designated a foreign terrorist organization, and that 11 people were killed in the strike, which he said took place in international waters.

+“Please let this serve as notice to anybody even thinking about bringing drugs into the United States of America.
+BEWARE!”
+Trump said.

+Rubio, speaking to reporters before boarding his plane to Mexico, said Trump “is going to be on offense against drug cartels and drug trafficking in the United States.
+It destabilizes not just the country but the entire Caribbean basin.”

+“The president has been very clear that he’s going to use the full power of America and the full might of the United States to take on and eradicate these drug cartels, no matter where they’re operating from and no matter how long they’ve been able to act with impunity,” he said.
+“Those days are over.”

-Trump has demanded, and so far won, some concessions from Mexican President Claudia Sheinbaum's government, which is eager to defuse the tariff threats.
+Meanwhile, Trump has demanded, and so far won, some concessions from Mexican President Claudia Sheinbaum's government, which is eager to defuse his tariff threats.

-Just a few hours before Rubio’s arrival Tuesday, Sheinbaum was set to lead a meeting of the country’s most important security forum, which brings together all 32 governors, the army, navy, federal prosecutor’s office and security commanders to coordinate actions across Mexico.
+Just a few hours before Rubio’s arrival, Sheinbaum planned to lead a meeting of the country’s most important security forum, which brings together all 32 governors, the army, navy, federal prosecutor’s office and security commanders to coordinate actions across Mexico.

 Sheinbaum had been talking for weeks about how Mexico was finalizing a comprehensive security agreement with the State Department that, among other things, was supposed to include plans for a “joint investigation group” to combat the flow of fentanyl and the drug's precursors into the U.S. and weapons from north to south.